Best Blueberry Cobbler Recipe

 - Preheat oven to 375 degrees.

-- In a 9x13 pan, spray with cooking spray.
-On the bottom, lay the blueberries and juice of 1 lemon.
+- In a 9×13 pan, spray with cooking spray.
+On the bottom, lay the blueberries and juice of 1 lemon over the berries.

 - In a medium bowl, mix together the melted butter, milk, 1 cup sugar, salt, baking powder, flour, and vanilla.
-Pour over the fruit.
+Spread the batter over the fruit using a spoon.
+It will be thick and you can spread it with a spatula.

-- In the same bowl, add the remaining 1 cup of sugar and 2 Tbsp cornstarch.
-Mix together and sprinkle on top of the cobbler mixture.
+- In a small bowl, add the ½ cup of sugar and 2 Tbsp cornstarch.
+Whisk together and then sprinkle it on top of the cobbler batter.

 - Over the entire cobbler pour 2 cups of boiling water.